Company waste management: what needs to be put in place

 FYI

 The failure to comply with a formal notice under a waste prevention and management offense may be severely punished when the fauna, flora or water quality is directly exposed to a immediate risk of serious and lasting harm (may last at least 7 years).
+The penalty shall then be 3 years imprisonment and €250,000 fine (natural person) or €1,250,000 fine (legal person).
+This amount may be increased up to three times the advantage derived from the commission of the infringement.

-- Determine if this is a waste dangerous, including waste containing persistent organic pollutants
+1. Waste dangerous, including waste containing persistent organic pollutants

-- Determine if this is a product new non-food or a product food
+2. Product new non-food or a product food

 What is hazardous waste?